 - vegetable oil

-- lime wedges - for serving
+- lime wedges - optional, for serving

-- roasted peanuts - for serving
+- roasted peanuts - optional, for serving

-- fresh parsley - for serving
+- fresh cilantro - optional, for serving

-Ingredients in Thai Peanut Dipping Sauce
+Thai Peanut Dipping Sauce Ingredients

 - hoisin sauce (or dark soy sauce)